boltrobotics/cmake-helpers/README.md

 * Setting up paths to headers, sources and libraries
 * Re-typing boilerplate code around initialization and checks
 * Cluttering build files with large, duplicated blocks of instructions
-* Recurrent research and refresh of information about CMake
+* Recurrent research and refresh of information about Cmake

-#### Platforms and requirements
+### Platforms and requirements

-An example project was tested on MacOS and Linux.
+The [example](#Example) project was tested on MacOS and Linux.
 Depending on host and target platforms, not all the dependencies given below may apply.

-Most of the packages can be installed using system package manager or supplimental tools like brew on MacOS.
-When a package manager doesn't support a package, the packge is downloaded from github (for example, gtest, stm32-cmake) or directly from developer's website (for example, arm gnu embedded toolchain, FreeRTOS).
+Most of the packages can be installed using system package manager or supplemental tools like brew on MacOS.
+When a package manager doesn't support a package, the package is downloaded from GitHub (for example, gtest, stm32-cmake) or directly from developer's website (for example, Arm GNU Embedded Toolchain, FreeRTOS).

 * x86 software/host platform
   * <a href="https://en.wikipedia.org/wiki/Xcode" target="_blank">Xcode (MacOS)</a>
   * build-essential (Linux)
-  * <a href="https://cmake.org/" target="_blank">CMake</a>
+  * <a href="https://cmake.org/" target="_blank">Cmake</a>
   * <a href="https://www.boost.org/" target="_blank">Boost</a>
-  * <a href="https://github.com/google/googletest.git" target="_blank">googletest</a>
+  * <a href="https://github.com/google/googletest.git" target="_blank">Google Test</a>
 * To build AVR firmware
   * <a href="https://github.com/queezythegreat/arduino-cmake.git" target="_blank">arduino-cmake</a>
   * <a href="https://www.arduino.cc/en/Main/Software" target="_blank">arduino-sdk</a>